litestar-org/litestar/docs/usage/cli.rst

 The ``--reload-exclude`` flag allows you to specify glob patterns to exclude when watching for file changes.
 If you specify this flag, the ``--reload`` flag is implied.

-You can specify multiple glob patterns by passing the flag multiple times, or use a comma-separated list:
+You can specify multiple glob patterns by passing the flag multiple times:

 .. code-block:: shell

    litestar run --reload-exclude="*.py" --reload-exclude="*.yml"
-   # or
-   litestar run --reload-exclude="*.py,*.yml"

 To set multiple directories via an environment variable, use a comma-separated list: